Chief Executive of NHS England: List of officeholders

+Status
-From 1985 until 2013 the NHS Executive and its predecessor bodies formed part of England's Department of Health and Social Care.

-Since April 2013 NHS England has been an independent statutory body.
-It has been argued that NHS England's independence gives the Chief Executive 'the potential to be a prominent national figure able to speak on behalf of the NHS'.
+From 1985 until 2013, the NHS Executive and its predecessor bodies formed part of England's Department of Health (now Department of Health and Social Care).
+Since April 2013, NHS England has been an independent statutory body.
+It has been argued that NHS England's independence gives the Chief Executive "the potential to be a prominent national figure able to speak on behalf of the NHS".
 Its clinicians, managers and health experts are employed as public officials not as civil servants.

+In March 2025, the Starmer government announced that NHS England would be abolished and that the NHS would move away from clinical and expert leadership, to political management.